awsdocs/amazon-athena-user-guide/doc_source/connectors-dynamodb.md

 The Lambda function performs predicate pushdown to decrease the data scanned by the query\.
 However, selecting a subset of columns sometimes results in a longer query execution runtime\. `LIMIT` clauses reduce the amount of data scanned, but if you do not provide a predicate, you should expect `SELECT` queries with a `LIMIT` clause to scan at least 16 MB of data\.

 The DynamoDB connector scans more data for larger datasets than for smaller datasets regardless of the `LIMIT` clause applied\.
 For example, the query `SELECT * LIMIT 10000` scans more data for a larger underlying dataset than a smaller underlying dataset\.

+## Troubleshooting<a name="connectors-dynamodb-troubleshooting"></a>

+### Multiple filters on a sort key column<a name="connectors-dynamodb-troubleshooting-sort-key-filters"></a>

+**Error message**: KeyConditionExpressions must only contain one condition per key

+**Cause**: This issue can occur in Athena engine version 3 in queries that have both a lower and upper bounded filter on a DynamoDB sort key column\.
+Because DynamoDB does not support more than one filter condition on a sort key, an error is thrown when the connector attempts to push down a query that has both conditions applied\.

+**Solution**: Update the connector to version 2023\.11\.1 or later\.
+For instructions on updating a connector, see [Updating a data source connector](connectors-updating.md)\.

 ## Costs<a name="connectors-dynamodb-costs"></a>